selectiveintellect/vic/simulator.md

 integers.
 Floating point values are not yet supported in VIC&trade;

-    For a standard square wave, the values oscillate between `0` and `1`, as shown in the below example, or in the `share/examples/debouncer.vic` showing how to simulate a debouncing switch in `gpsim`.
+    For a standard square wave, the values oscillate between `0` and `1`, as shown in the below example, in the [debouncing a switch example](examples.html#debouncingaswitch) or in the `share/examples/debouncer.vic` showing how to simulate a debouncing switch in `gpsim`.

     Examples: